datastax/reactive-pulsar/README.md

 Reactive Streams adapter for Apache Pulsar Java Client.
 This uses Project Reactor as the Reactive Streams implementation.

+## Update: This project is deprecated and replaced by official Reactive client for Apache Pulsar and Spring Pulsar

+Please migrate to use [Reactive client for Apache Pulsar](https://github.com/apache/pulsar-client-reactive] and [Spring Pulsar](https://github.com/spring-projects-experimental/spring-pulsar).
+Spring Pulsar contains reactive support.

 ## Library status: API is evolving

 The API is evolving and the documentation and examples might not match the released version available in Maven central.